 Standards of Professional Conduct

-Due to the importance of community association managers' professional responsibilities, CAMICB requires CMCA® certificants to adhere to a high standard of ethical conduct.
+Community Association Managers International Certification Board (CAMICB) requires a Certified Manager of Community Associations (CMCA) to adhere to a high standard of ethical conduct.
 CMCA certificants must comply with the Standards of Professional Conduct, which govern their professional activities.

 - Be knowledgeable, act, and encourage clients to act in accordance with any and all federal, state, and local laws applicable to community association management and operations.

 - Be knowledgeable, comply and encourage clients to comply with the applicable governing documents, policies and procedures of the Client Association(s) to the extent permitted by that Client.

 - Not knowingly misrepresent materials facts, make inaccurate statements or act in any fraudulent manner while representing Client Association(s) or acting as a CMCA.